jheidenr/cse15l-lab-reports/lab-report-1-week-2.md

 Next, you must go to [UCSD's Account Lookup Website](https://sdacs.ucsd.edu/~icc/index.php) and put in your information to find your account name.
 Then click **Change your password** to chang eyour accounts password and activate your account.

-## Finally Connecting

-First open a new terminal in VS Code.
+Now open a new terminal in VS Code.
 Then input this command:

-`ssh cs15lwi22zz@ieng6.ucsd.edu`
+`ssh cs15lwi22XXX@ieng6.ucsd.edu`

-but replace `zz` with the letters found at the end of your username.
+but replace `XXX` with the letters found at the end of your username.
 When you first connect you may be given a long message and asked to say yes or no. Type `yes` to this message and enter your password.

 **Note: You will not be able to see the characters of your password as you enter them**